Leonardo-Boss/suckless-site/suckless.org/conference.md

   meaning of »hypocrisis«.
 Writing your own suckless presentation software is surely something that will be appreciated.

+# How lang can by talk last?
+* Every speaker can use up to 45 min for his/her presentation.
+After that 10 minutes of discussion follow and a 5 min break.
+If you need less time, then use less.

 # What language should talks be in?
 * English.
 If you have any communication problems contact us at con@MAILHOST and we will find some solution.